ConorHK/vimrc/README.md

 Intended for use with the latest nightly release of neovim.

-* Uses Packer.nvim to lazy-load plugins.
+* Uses lazy.nvim to lazy-load plugins.
 * 100% lua (except for the colourschemes).
 * lspconfig, Mason and null-ls for LSP, linter, formatter integration.